dawidd6/action-download-artifact/README.md

     commit: ${{github.event.pull_request.head.sha}}
     # Optional, will use the specified branch.
 Defaults to all branches
     branch: master
+    # Optional, branch/tag/commit ID to reference.
+This can supersede both
+    # branch and commit above.
+    ref: master
     # Optional, defaults to all types
     event: push
     # Optional, will use specified workflow run